stackbuilders/weak-strong/weak-strong-functors/README.md

 ```

 Again, we have to prove that `List` and `fmap` satisfy the functor
-laws, but we're not gonna do that yet.
+laws, but we're not going to do that yet.

 However, we can include the functor laws in the definition of functors
 so that there's no way to define a functor which is not a functor: